IBM/aspera-cli/docs/README.erb.md

 Behavior:
 The API client calls the Faspex 4 API on the gateway, then the gateway transforms this into a Faspex5 API call, which returns a transfer spec, which is returned to the calling client.
-The calling client uses this to start a transfer to HSTS which is actually managed by Faspex 5.
+The calling client uses this to start a transfer to HSTS, which is managed by Faspex 5.

 For other parameters, see [Web service](#web-service).